Select PROFESSIONAL ORGANIZATIONS FOR MATH AND SCIENCE STUDENTS

 The purpose of the Association for Women in Mathematics is to encourage women and girls to study and to have active careers in the mathematical sciences, and to promote equal opportunity and the equal treatment of women and girls in the mathematical sciences.
 Student membership costs $20 per year.

 Animal Behavior Society (ABS)

 The ABS is a society that is targeted to individuals who are interested in forming a network of other animal behaviorists through research and conferences.
 Student membership costs $25 per year, which includes online access to the leading journal Animal Behavior, an international journal that contains research papers, commentaries, review articles and essays.

 Association of Environmental and Engineering Geologists (AEG)

 The Association of Environmental and Engineering Geologists contributes to its members’ professional success and the public welfare by providing leadership, advocacy and applied research in environmental and engineering geology.
 AEG is the acknowledged international leader in environmental and engineering geology, and is greatly respected for its stewardship of the profession.
 AEG offers information on environmental and engineering geology, which is useful to practitioners, scientists, students and the public.
 Other geosciences organizations recognize the value of using and sharing AEG's outstanding resources.
-Student membership in this society is free.
+The membership in this society for full-time students is free.

 National Science Teaching Association (NSTA)